yaybu/touchdown/docs/config/aws/ec2.rst

    :synopsis: Elastic Compute Cloud resources.

+EC2 is the main workhorse of an AWS solution.
+It allows you to (manually or automatically) start virtual machines to run your application code.

+.. note:: We recommend that your EC2 machines are stateless.

 Machine Images
 --------------

 .. class:: Image

-    This represents a base image that can be used for booting other machines.
+    This represents a virtual machine image that can be used to boot an EC2 instance.

     .. attribute:: name